thewca/wca-regulations/wca-regulations-2012.md

   - 3d1) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
 Textures/patterns must be uniform per face.
 Each face should have a distinct colours, to aid in scrambling and judging.
 - 3e) The colours of puzzles must be solid, with one uniform colour per face.
 Each colour on the puzzle must be clearly distinct from the other colours.
 - 3f) Stickers/tiles/textures/paint must not be thicker than 1.5 mm, or the generally available thickness for non-cube puzzles.
 - 3g) Puzzles may be refined internally by sanding or lubricating.
+[NOTE: To be honest I think 3g is superfluous, or belongs in the guidelines.
+If it’s going to stay, 3g should come under 3h, i.e. 3h1.]
 - 3h) Modifications that enhance the basic concept of a puzzle are not permitted.
 - 3i) "Pillowed" and other modified versions of puzzles are permitted only if the modification does not make any additional information available to the competitor (e.g. identity of pieces), as compared to an unmodified version of the same puzzle.
+[NOTE: This is a bit messy.
+Currently it permits pillowed cubes then bans all of them in the same sentence, then allows pillowed 7x7s in 3i1.
+I suggest removing the start of 3i, i.e. “”Pillowed” and other”, and just start with “Modified versions of puzzles...”.
+If it needs to be made explicit that pillowed version of puzzles other than 7x7s are banned, make this point at the end of 3i, or integrate it into 3i1 somehow.]
   - 3i1) Exception: Pillowed 7x7x7 cubes are permitted.
   - 3i2) "Stickerless" cubes, and other cubes whose face colours are visible inside the cube, are not permitted.
 - 3j) Any modifications to a puzzle that result in poor performance by a competitor are not grounds for additional attempts.